lzw108/FMD/README.md

 This is a continuous project on Financial Misinformation Detection (FMD).

 ## News

 📢 *Jan.
-20, 2025* Our FMDLlama paper has been accepted by WWW 2025 as a short paper.
+2026* New preprint paper "All That Glisters Is Not Gold: A Benchmark for Reference-Free Counterfactual Financial Misinformation Detection" at [arXiv](https://arxiv.org/abs/2601.04160).

 📢 *Jan.
+2026* New preprint paper "Same Claim, Different Judgment: Benchmarking Scenario-Induced Bias in Multilingual Financial Misinformation Detection" at [arXiv]().

+📢 *Jan.
+2025* Our FMDLlama paper has been accepted by WWW 2025 as a short paper.

-20, 2025* The Financial Misinformation Detection Challenge has successfully wrapped up at COLING 2025.
+📢 *Jan.
+2025* The Financial Misinformation Detection Challenge has successfully wrapped up at COLING 2025.
 Learn more about the [challenge](https://huggingface.co/spaces/TheFinAI/FMD2025).

 📢 *Sep.
-26, 2024* New preprint paper related to this work: "FMDLlama: Financial Misinformation Detection based on Large Language Models" at [arXiv](https://www.arxiv.org/abs/2409.16452).
+2024* New preprint paper related to this work: "FMDLlama: Financial Misinformation Detection based on Large Language Models" at [arXiv](https://www.arxiv.org/abs/2409.16452).